ni/monodrive-documentation/docs/LV_client/utilities/monoDrive_lvlib_mono__get__server__responsec.md

 - **TCP Network Connection in (TCP Network connection) :** TCP connection to the server .

-**error in (Error Cluster):** can accept error information wired from VIs previously called.
+- **error in (Error Cluster):** can accept error information wired from VIs previously called.
 Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

-- **Status*(boolean):** True if the server was succesful at sending the data, otherwise False.
+- **Status (Boolean):** True if the server was succesful at sending the data, otherwise False.
-- **response(string):** Response from the server..
+- **response (String):** Response from the server..
 - **error out (Error Cluster):** can accept error information wired from VIs previously called.
 Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.